 Inspiration for innovation

-While some of these methods are already emerging in North America, many are still in early stages of development.
+While some of these methods are already emerging in North America, many are still in the early stages of development.
 These observations from Japan and South Korea are widespread and can inspire innovation in North America or other regions.
 Their use of technology in ordering and delivery, customer attraction strategies, tailored experiences, and focus on convenience are unique to many new markets and have the potential to disrupt a category and grow new business.